"Never let yourself get between you and your character." - Michael Caine

 The term breaking the fourth wall is used in film, theater, television, and literary works; it refers to a character directly addressing an audience, or actively acknowledging (through breaking character or through dialogue) that the characters and action going on is not real.

-This VHS is a must for actors, teachers and directors who wish to understand Stanislavski's and Strasberg's "Methods", as well as techniques of Elia Kazan, which are explained and demonstrated.
+The Method Based on Stanislavski and Strasberg (1995) Buy from Amazon.com This VHS is a must for actors, teachers and directors who wish to understand Stanislavski's and Strasberg's "Methods", as well as techniques of Elia Kazan, which are explained and demonstrated.
 Dr. Hull is currently producing "Method II: Based on Stanislavski, Strasberg and Kazan," which will explain and demonstrate even more advanced work of "The Method," such as affective memory, more advanced substitution, personalization, creating the place, narrative monologue and other techniques.
 Excellent extensive explanations are printed of the video, as well as of Lorrie Hull's book, "Strasberg's Method: A Practical Guide for Actors, Teachers, Directors."
 The current VHS, "The Method" has been of interest to the general public who are curious about how fine actors develop their craft.
 The video not only is a comprehensive teaching tape, but also entertains with scenes and scene critiques by Emmy and Academy Award actress, Cloris Leachman.
 "The Method" is an invaluable purchase for the library of all those interested in "Method Acting," and for all those who watch Bravo's "Actors Studio" TV show.
 Many professional acting and directing instructors, as well as college professors, find their teaching is much easier when they use this VHS.

-A Dream of Passion: The Development of the Method by Lee Strasberg In this short work, noted director Strasberg (1901-1982) tells how the teachings of Stanislavsky changed his life and describes his own discoveries and techniques in the art of acting.
+A Dream of Passion: The Development of the Method by Lee Strasberg Buy from Amazon.com In this short work, noted director Strasberg (1901-1982) tells how the teachings of Stanislavsky changed his life and describes his own discoveries and techniques in the art of acting.
 PW designated this as "essential reading for actors, directors and students of theater."
 Photos.
 Copyright 1988 Reed Business Information, Inc

 mini-chekhov fall 2005 *